 Outstanding students with an interest in a graduate degree may apply to enter the Accelerated Masters Program of the Department.
 In this program students commence study for their master's degree in their senior year and have the potential to obtain a B.S./M.S. in a five-year period.
 Students interested in the Accelerated Masters Program should contact the Department.
+For more information please email Douglas.johnson@uvm.edu or call him at (802) 656-8203.
 See Minors in this section.